 - Close Connect

 Our Close Connect plan cares for patients recovering from surgery or dealing with acute conditions after a stroke.
 This is the recommended plan for patients who require daily nurse visits for stroke monitoring or nursing procedures.
 This package is through a weekly subscription and allows patients and caregivers access to our 24/7 call centre for assistance.

 Virtual Care is the ideal monitoring solution for patients who are recovering from a stroke and able to manage themselves at home or with help from family members, when required.
 Our team of licensed clinicians are online 24 hours a day to assist you through online support.

 At Ninkatec, we provide holistic home care service through use of technology, clinical advice, and comprehensive medical solutions.
 With the help of patient-centric services, medical specialists, and our team of experts, we can vastly improve a stroke survivor’s quality of life and relieve the stress on caregivers and families.
 Connect with us to arrange a visit for an assessment by our clinicians.

 Medical advancements, available treatments, support groups, rehab programmes coupled with Ninkatec continuous monitoring and home care services after a stroke can give patients a confidence boost and assurance that they are not alone in the healing process.
-Some “stroke thrivers” have gone on to write books about their recovery journey, sharing helpful tips and spark inspiration for many others.
+Some “stroke thrivers” have gone on to write books about their recovery journey, sharing helpful tips and spark inspiration for others.
 As awareness about stroke, stroke treatment, recovery and support network increases, we are confident that stroke patients are able to thrive and live positively after a stroke.